Nebraska man who shot inside Target got rifle 4 days earlier

 Police haven’t yet released a timeline, showing how long Jones was in the store before officers responded, but Omaha police Lt.
 Neal Bonacci said they are working on one.

 After the shooting, officers searched the store three times before declaring the scene safe, according to police.
-Through the investigation, officers located bullet casings inside the store.
+Through the investigation, officers foud bullet casings inside the store.

 Cabela's didn't immediately respond to emails from The Associated Press seeking comment.